sagemath/trac_to_gh/Issue 9776.md

 # Issue 9776: include more rings in random testing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9777

 Original creator: niles